Chartiers Valley High School: Awards and recognition

 In 2007, Chartiers Valley High School's Art Program was awarded the Pennsylvania State Modern Language Association's Silver Globe Award.
 The School had previously been awarded a Bronze Globe Award in 2005.

-Also in 2005, Chartiers Valley's musical "Beauty and the Beast" won 5 awards at the 15th annual Gene Kelly Awards for Excellence in High School Musical Theatre.
+Also in 2005, Chartiers Valley's musical Beauty and the Beast won five awards at the 15th annual Gene Kelly Awards for Excellence in High School Musical Theater.